serverless/dashboard/node/packages/aws-lambda-sdk/README.md

 2. Configure following environment variables for the function environment:
    - `SLS_ORG_ID`: _(id of your organization in Serverless Console)_
    - `AWS_LAMBDA_EXEC_WRAPPER`: `/opt/sls-sdk-node/exec-wrapper.sh`
+3. If needed Serverless SDK can be accessed at `serverlessSdk` global variable

 ##### (B) Instrument function manually